As chinchilla owners or potential future chinchilla owners, I’m sure you all have questions such as if a chinchilla is cuddly or not.

 In addition, I got her out for dust baths.

 She was shy and scared during this time, but at the end of the day, she slowly starts coming around and getting used to the environment.

-At the end of the day just ensure you continue to spend time with your chinchilla to ensure they don’t get lonely or have a lack of social interaction.
+At the end of the day just ensure you continue to spend time with your chinchilla to ensure they don’t get lonely.

 After your chinchilla is comfortable with the environment, things begin to change, and you can start to see the love.

 My chinchilla took about 7-10 days for this transition once we arrived home.